grp202004/PiperNet/README.md

 ## About

-This project aims to help researchers map the existing information onto the 2D or 3D graphs, and discover the undetected details behind the real-world datasets, as well as modify them in various ways.
+This project aims to help researchers map the existing information onto the 3D graphs, and discover the undetected details behind the real-world datasets, as well as modify them in various ways.

 ## Feature Highlights

 ### Interactive Graph Visualization

-Visualize your graph in 2D or 3D with interactive force-directed layout, with automatic sizing and coloring, and even full control over every node for customization!
+Visualize your graph in 3D with interactive force-directed layout, with automatic sizing and coloring, and even full control over every node for customization!

 ### Data Import